My brows are low, my body squat

 His tusks were sharp, his heart was brave;

-he sent two young men to the grave.
+he sent two good men to the grave.

 With song and dance we thank him for